TheShadowtf/Ume/README.md

 Will it be good?
 I hope so.
 If I will realase it, will it cost money?
 No, I want it to be free, maybe just make a patreon if you want to support and help me :)
 When will it be done?
 Idk, I'm too lazy to work on it :)
+Why the name Ume?
+I don't know, I was on discord with a frend and he said Ume.
+Idk why, but it sounds good :)